moldiscovery/bbapiclient/README.md

 ## Setup and Usage

  - Go Bitbucket account settings -> OAuth -> Add Consumer
+ - In repos_report.py set `TEAM="your_account_id"` with your team or account id

 Set